-The University of Michigan's identity system is designed to create and maintain unity - to ensure that no matter what campus, college or unit is issuing the communication, it is properly and strongly branded.
+The University of Michigan's identity system is designed to create and maintain unity and consistency - to ensure that no matter which campus, college or unit is issuing the communication, it is properly and strongly

+Unit logos are created in the generator, which is programmed to produce logo sets that conform to all brand standards.
 U-M units and external vendors are not authorized to create or modify university logos.